GailFairley/NapierGroupF/Usecases/use-case3.md

 ### Success End Condition

-Three different reports segmented by area are made available to the employees.
+Five different reports segmented by area showing the cities from most populated to least are made available to the employees.

+Reports:
+ - All the cities in the world organised by largest population to smallest.
+ - All the cities in a continent organised by largest population to smallest.
+ - All the cities in a region organised by largest population to smallest.
+ - All the cities in a country organised by largest population to smallest.
+ - All the cities in a district organised by largest population to smallest.

 ### Failed End Condition